S.Korea consumer sentiment dips as food inflation emerges as top election issue | Headlines

 S.Korea consumer sentiment dips as food inflation emerges as top election issue

-South Koreans go to the polls to elect the 300-member parliament and Yoon's conservative People Power Party is in an uphill battle to win back a majority now held by the opposition.
-Consumer inflation shot to the headlines after Yoon visited a supermarket last week and picked up a bundle of green onions saying "I'd say 875 won ($0.65) is a reasonable price", seemingly unaware the item was on sale and subject to heavy government subsidy.
+South Koreans will go to the polls to elect the 300-member parliament and Yoon's conservative People Power Party faces an uphill battle to win back a majority now held by the opposition.
+Consumer inflation made headlines after Yoon visited a supermarket last week and picked up a bundle of green onions saying "I'd say 875 won ($0.65) is a reasonable price".

 Inflation expectations among consumers for the next 12 months rose for the first time in five months, to 3.2% from 3.0%, according to the survey, with two-thirds of the respondents saying produce prices would drive inflation.
 That was up from 51.5% in the previous month responding to the same question.